ahoymrag/ahoymrag.github.io/1153/albums/songbook23.md

 Em
 Now the world spins around,
 F
-So fastly
+So fastly---

 Dm
 Echoing some stars,
 G
 Off a cheap pint,
 Em
-BLUE MOON ,pbr
+BLUE MOON , PBR
 F
 For a cheap flight.

 Dm
 Ooo
 G
-We didn’t stand in to stand out
+We didn't set sail to get lost
 Em
 But I guess
 F
-We Should (o yes)
+We could

 Dm
 ooo